pipe11/TFM_fake_news_detector/README.md

 ## 1. Introduction

-Initially I wanted to find a project and theme where I could apply the knowledge just acquired during the master, being able to experience all phases of a Data Science project: **data adquisition**, **exploratory data analysis**, **data and feature engineering**, **multiple modeling** and finally create a **data product**.
-During the recent crisis due to the covid-19 pandemic, which we are still suffering from, the use of Online Social Media (OSM) increased a lot the spreading of news, reducing barries and able to reach out to more people.
-But unfortunately social media is **very limited to check the credibility of news**, so the proliferation of fake news increased during this period.
+Initially I wanted to find a project and theme where I could apply the knowledge I have just acquired during the master and which would allow me to experience all phases of a Data Science project: **data adquisition**, **exploratory data analysis**, **data and feature engineering**, **multiple modeling** and finally create a **data product**. .
+The recent crisis caused by the COVID-19 pandemic, which we are still suffering from, increased even more the use of Online Social Media (OSM).
+Indeed, OSM has contributed to increase exponentially  the spreading of news, reducing barries and able to reach out to more people.
+But unfortunately social media is **very limited to check the credibility of news**, so the proliferation of Fake News increased as well, specifically due to the COVID-19 crisis.
 Nowadays news articles can be written and spread by anyone with access to Internet, so the spread of fake news and the massive spread of digital misinformation has been identified as a **major threat to democracies**.

-There is empirical evidence that false news are spreading significantly "faster, deeper, and more broadly" than the true ones.
+There is empirical evidence that Fake News are spreading significantly "faster, deeper, and more broadly" than the true ones.
 An **[MIT study](https://science.sciencemag.org/content/359/6380/1146)** found that the top 1% of **false news cascades diffused to 1,000 - 100,000 people**, whereas the true ones rarely reached more than 1,000 people.
-This global risk is tangible when we experience it directly with its **influence in elections, threaten democracies**.
+This global risk is tangible when we experience it directly with its **influence in elections, threatening democracies**.
 While such claims are hard to prove, **real harm of disinformation has been demonstrated in health and finance**.
-Public opinion can be influenced thanks to the low cost of producing fraudulent websites and high volumes of **software-controlled profiles**, known as social bots.
+Public opinion can be influenced thanks to the low cost of producing fraudulent websites and high volumes of **software-controlled profiles**, known as "social bots".
 Humans are vulnerable to this manipulations.
 But... **What about a machine?** Under this premise I started this project.

 <p align="center">
   <img src="https://media.giphy.com/media/OqAeQrGmU7lS6tENnQ/giphy.gif">
 </p>

-My first approach was to study and research through realted work on this field and subject.
-There are several kernels developed to classify and distingish between Fake and Reliable News, even adding more categories like satire, hate news, conspirancy, etc. Also, most of these kernels applies different Machine Learning models, Neural Networks models with proficient results, applying **Natural Language Processing techniques**, Transfer Learning, Ensemble Learning and through diferents datasets and corpus like the **[Fake News Corpus (FNC) from several27](https://github.com/several27/FakeNewsCorpus)**.
+My first approach was to study and research through related work on this field and subject.
+There are several kernels developed to classify and distinguish between FAKE and Reliable News, even adding more categories like satire, hate news, conspiracy, etc. Also, most of these kernels applies different Machine Learning models, Neural Networks models, with proficient results, applying **Natural Language Processing techniques**, Transfer Learning, Ensemble Learning and through diferents datasets and corpus like the **[Fake News Corpus (FNC) from several27](https://github.com/several27/FakeNewsCorpus)**.
 Likewise, in the recent past competitions and challenges have been carried out with the aim of classifying fake news as the **[Fake News Challenge (FNC1)](http://www.fakenewschallenge.org/)**.
-In English language there are proficient kernels, but called my attention that all of this work is majority done in English language, so **there's territory to conquer in Spanish language**!
+In English language there are proficient kernels, but what called my attention was the fact that all of this work is majority done in English language, so **there's territory to conquer in Spanish language**!

 There are few advances in the fake news detection field in the Spanish language, and this presents not only an opportunity, but also a **problem in the data**.
 Most of the related work was done by **Juan Pablo Posadas-Durán and his team**, they created their own **[Spanish Fake News Corpus](https://github.com/jpposadas/FakeNewsCorpusSpanish)**, and this corpus was used for the **Fake News Detection task in the [MEX-A3T Competition](https://sites.google.com/view/mex-a3t/)** at the **IberLEF 2020 congress**.
-After their job, there are no big progress on the fake news detection field in Spanish, even most of the certified Fact Checkers in Spain as **[Maldito Bulto](https://maldita.es/malditobulo/)**, **[Newtral](https://www.newtral.es/)** or **[EFE Verifica](https://www.efe.com/efe/espana/efeverifica/50001435)** continue their verification work with traditional journalistic techniques, which results very effective but in many cases its **not very efficient** way.
+After their job, there are no big progress on the fake news detection field in Spanish, even most of the certified Fact Checkers in Spain as **[Maldito Bulto](https://maldita.es/malditobulo/)**, **[Newtral](https://www.newtral.es/)** or **[EFE Verifica](https://www.efe.com/efe/espana/efeverifica/50001435)** continue their verification work with traditional journalistic techniques, which results very effective but in many cases its **not a very efficient** way.

-**¿Can we make an efficient too but also effective to detect between Fake and Real news?**
+**¿Can we make an efficient tool but also effective to detect between Fake and Real news?**

 # 2. Requirements

-On this project we are using the work environment proposed throughout this Master, so we'll keep using the **Ubuntu Distribution** for windows: **Windows Subsystem Linux (WSL)**, and more specifically we will use Anaconda distribution with **Python 3.6.9**.
+On this project we are using the work environment proposed throughout this Master, so we'll keep using the **Ubuntu Distribution** for Aindows: **Windows Subsystem Linux (WSL)**, and more specifically we will use Anaconda distribution with **Python 3.6.9**.

 ### Python Packges required
 - pandas